 “I’m not really a fan of Francesinha,” I said.
 Cue horrified faces from the people that had just begun raving about their new Porto food tour.

 After admonishing me to never utter those words in Porto, where the Francesinha is revered, they explained that ‘theirs’ is no ordinary meat and cheese sandwich drenched in a beer sauce.
-Once I’d heard what else was included in the tour and how some of the venues hold special memories for the Cooltour team, I agreed to give the food tour a go.
+Once I’d heard what else was included in the tour and how some of the venues hold special memories for the Cooltours team, I agreed to give the food tour a go.

 All I had to do to persuade Mike to join me was add the words ‘craft beer’.